orangatun/b/esd/Ascend.md

         ADD R5,#04

-Since the memory is in bytes(8-bits) and the numbers are 32-bit, each number requires 4 bytes(8\*4=32) So, you add 4 to `R5` register and move to the next number in the unsorted list
+Since the memory is in bytes(8-bits) and the numbers are 32-bit, each number requires 4 bytes(8\*4=32)
+<br>So, you add 4 to `R5` register and move to the next number in the unsorted list

         ADD R6,#04